-The term strategy is very well researched in management.
+The concept of strategy is even more confusing in management literature as compared to policy.
 The word strategy has entered in the field of management more recently.
 It has been derived from Greek work 'strategos' which means general.
 Therefore, the word strategy means the art of general.
-And originated from military.
-Strategy is not to be confused with tactics which is a short term response to a problem or threat while strategy is a longterm process with well defined goals and objectives.
-Learned etc., have defined strategy as follows:
+Frequently used in Military (troops, ships, aircraft, etc) as to impose upon the enemy the place, time and conditions for fighting by oneself.
+Strategy ends or yields tactics when actual contact with enemy is made.
+However, in organizations, it is used in different form.
+For example, Learned etc., have defined strategy as follows: